Skip to content

 Sorting and Pagination

-Sorting and pagination in DQL are very important and unique features, designed with a dual-sorting mechanism for time series data characteristics: intra-group sorting and inter-group sorting.
+Sorting and pagination in DQL are very important and unique features, designed with a dual-sorting mechanism for the characteristics of time series data: intra-group sorting and inter-group sorting.
 This design enables DQL to efficiently handle complex multi-dimensional time series data analysis requirements.

 Understanding DQL's Data Structure

-Before diving into sorting and pagination, first understand the two-dimensional data structure of DQL query results.
-When a query includes both grouping (BY) and time windows, a two-dimensional array is produced:
+Before diving into sorting and pagination, let's understand the two-dimensional data structure of DQL query results.
+When a query includes both grouping (BY) and a time window, a two-dimensional array is produced:

-For a detailed explanation of the two-dimensional data structure and JSON format examples, refer to Grouping Result Processing.
-This two-dimensional structure is the foundation of DQL's sorting and pagination features, and understanding this structure is crucial for mastering DQL's sorting mechanism.
+For a detailed explanation of the two-dimensional data structure and JSON format examples, please refer to Grouping Result Processing.
+This two-dimensional structure is the foundation of DQL's sorting and pagination functions, and understanding it is crucial for mastering DQL's sorting mechanism.

 Intra-group sorting and pagination act on the second dimension of the two-dimensional structure, i.e., the data within each group.
 This sorting is executed independently within each group and does not affect data in other groups.